AsiaWi/snap-it-up-frontend/README.md

 ![warning](https://res.cloudinary.com/dmod5eglu/image/upload/v1706239709/warnings_wvjvfy.png)

-all this has been done to improve user experience.
+all this has been done with the aim of improving users experience.

 #### Errors covered